bregman-arie/infraform/README.md

 [![Build Status](https://travis-ci.org/bregman-arie/infraform.svg?branch=master)](https://travis-ci.org/bregman-arie/infraform)

-Unified interface for infrastructure related operations.
+Unified interface for automation cross different technologies and platforms.
 Infraform allows you to:

-* Run common built-in operations (aka scenarios) or provide your own and let Infraform handle the execution
+* Run common built-in operations (aka scenarios) or write/provide your own and let Infraform handle the execution
 * Use templated scenarios - one scenario, many ways to render it
-* Execute scenarios locally or on remote hosts
+* Execute scenarios locally or on remote host(s)
-* Make use of different technologies to run the scenarios - Ansible, Python, Terraform, Docker, Docker Compose
+* Make use of different technologies to run the scenarios - Ansible, Python, Terraform, Podman, Docker, ...

-Infraform is really all about ease of use.
-Infraform not only let's you use the same interface to run all these different technologies but it also supports templating which makes the use common technologies like Ansible, Terraform, Containers, ... much easier.
+With Infraform it's really all about ease of use.
+Infraform not only let's you use the same interface to run all these different technologies but it also supports templating which allows you to re-use the same scenarios for different purposes (e.g. staging and prod environments)

-Hope you'll enjoy using it :)
+Hope you'll enjoy using it and if not, let us know and open an issue :)

 <div align="center"><img src="./images/infraform.png"></div><hr/>

 ## Requirements

-* Linux (Developed and tested on Fedora)
+* Linux (developed and tested on Fedora)
 * Python>=3.7

 ## Installation